NVlabs/MambaVision/README.md

 ## 💥 News 💥

-- **[03.25.2025]** MambaVision is the first Mamba-based image backbone at scale ! repository updated with HF model links and code for 21k models.
+- **[03.25.2025]** MambaVision is the first Mamba-based image backbone at scale ! repository updated for 21k models.

 - **[03.24.2025]** [MambaVision-L3-512-21K](https://huggingface.co/nvidia/MambaVision-L3-512-21K) achieves a **Top-1 accuracy of 88.1** %